Verifrax/VERIFRAX/product/status/OPERATIONAL_TRUTH.md

 ---

+## Version Status

+VERIFRAX v2.4.0 is a candidate version pending freeze.

+---

 ## Profile Finality

-For v2.4.0, verification profiles are treated as **externally interpretable rule sets** whose semantic meaning is not guaranteed by VERIFRAX.
+For v2.3.0 and v2.4.0, verification profiles are treated as **externally interpretable rule sets** whose semantic meaning is not guaranteed by VERIFRAX.

 The certificate guarantees execution *against a profile identifier*, not the correctness or completeness of the profile itself.